Salepate/dirt-boi/README.md

 * Setup Dirt Boi
     1. clone repo
     1. in root folder `npm i`
-    1. edit `discord-service/src/assets/bot.config.json` and set your client data: token, id, secret, uris
+    1. edit `src/assets/bot.config.json` and set your client data: token, id, secret, uris
-    1. `cd discord-service`
+    1. `npm run restart` to start the bot
-    1. `npm run dev` to run the bot and automatically rebuild on changes
+    1. `npm run dev` to start the bot and automatically rebuild on changes

 ## Development